 There is an off-road suspension and equipment kit available from Mopar, to fit out the Laramie for off-road work.
 In the USA there’s a Rebel version with all this off road kit fitted, but there are no plans to bring this version Down Under.

 The basic off-road credentials are good: powerful traction and stability control, 2.64:1 low-range ratio and generous coil- spring wheel travel, so taller springs and shocks, a 140-litre fuel tank, plus some underbody plating should be the main bits needed.

 We found the stock suspension fine on smooth bitumen and dirt surfaces, but the damper settings were too soft and with too little bump damping to work well on lumpy bitumen and heavily rutted and corrugated gravel.
-Stiffer monotube shocks would be our choice for Australianising the Laramie.
+Stiffer shocks would be our choice for Australianising the Laramie.